jfmengels/blog/content/blog/safe-dead-code-removal/index.md

 #### Step 7

-(This would have been reported at the same time as step 6) Once again, we have an unused import `ThirdModule` that we can safely, as the only place it was used in was `doSomething`.
+(This would have been reported at the same time as step 6) Once again, we have an unused import `ThirdModule` that we can safely, as the only place it was used in was `formatMiddleNames`.

 TODO Screenshot